codebyakshay/jobed-frontend/README.md

 ## 🚀 Overview

-This project consists of two main components:

-1.  **Backend API**: A robust Express.js server written in TypeScript providing job data and completion endpoints.
-2.  **Frontend App**: A premium React Native application built with Expo, featuring fluid animations, skeleton loading states, and haptic feedback.
+JobEd is a premium React Native application built with Expo, featuring fluid animations, skeleton loading states, and haptic feedback.
+It provides a seamless interface for managing professional service tasks on the go.

 ---